flamerohr/websocket-video/PROCESS.md

 - Clicking on a text in a history list could take the video to the timestamp where the text starts to appear.

+# Things I would do if there's more time

+- Add linting
+- Make the websocket hook connect on demand, and better error handling
+- Add environment variables for some of the values I've hardcoded

 # Objectives

 - Clone (not fork) this repo and run `npm install` then run `npm start` to start.